tilemill-project/tilemill/platforms/osx/packaging.md

 ## Set up Mapnik SDK

-@TODO - THIS STEP IS BROKEN AT THE MOMENT

 Mapnik needs to be compiled such that all dependencies are either statically linked or are linked using @rpath/@loader_path (and then all those dylib deps are included).